Tythos/strappy/README.rst

 Rework from intent of original Bootstrap scaffolding for minimal, flexible web applications.
 It's awesome!
 It's super-small!
 It's AMD-based!
 It has NO dependencies!
-And it now has responsivee layout with navigation menus!
+(Handlebars and RequireJS are built-in.)
+And, now it has templating and a responsive layout with navigation menus!

 You should try it.